Humberto1945/CapStoneProject/README.md

 # Overview
 This will serve as our group repository for our senior sem class.
-We will train our a model and use it in an android application that loads an image and segments the image.
+We will train our model and use it in an android application that loads an image and segments the image.
 # Cloning the repo
 `git clone https://github.com/Humberto1945/CapStoneProject.git`
 # Application Start